adiz50/Miquido_project/README.md

 <a name=endpoints></a>
 ## 3. Endpoints
 **GET** localhost:8080/character/get/{id} - Returns character stored in database by its unique id <br><br>
-**POST** localhost:8080/character/import/{id} - Performs HTTP request to **https://swapi.dev/api/people/{id}/** if the character is not shorter than character.minimum specified in application properties, then the character is being added to database.
+**POST** localhost:8080/character/import/{id} - Performs HTTP request to **https://swapi.dev/api/people/{id}/** if the character is not shorter than character.minimum specified in application properties, then the character is being added to database keeping its id.
 If the character with that id already exists in database, then it is being updated.<br><br>
 **GET** localhost:8080/character/search - requires parameter **name**, searches characters whose name contains specified string - case insensitive.
 Returns all the characters that fullfill the requirements.